renovatebot/renovate/docs/usage/templates.md

 ### replace

+The `replace` helper replaces _all_ found strings with the replacement string.
 If you want to replace some characters in a string, use the built-in function `replace` like this:

 `{{{replace 'github.com', 'ghc', depName}}}`